 If you’d like a video tutorial instead of reading for the pattern details I’ll get to in a minute, watch below:

 When I posted a picture of my work in progress to my Daisy Farm Instagram account, so many commented that it looked like Camoflauge print to them.

-Size H hook (or smaller if you crochet loose, velvet is slippery and crocheting a little tighter helps with keeping the yarn being carried from showing through or looping out.)
+Size H/5.00mm hook (or smaller if you crochet loose, velvet is slippery and crocheting a little tighter helps with keeping the yarn being carried from showing through or looping out.)

-ROW 1: In the third chain from the hook, HDC, (half double crochet US terms).
-HDC into each chain space across.
-CH 2 and turn.
+Row 1: Starting in the third chain from the hook, work 1 HDC in each chain.
+Chain 2 and turn.

 Work your color changes as you wish.
 Be sure to keep one color to the front of your work and one to the back to avoid twisting the yarn.
 (See video if you need a demonstration of this.)